 Conclusions

 Regarding luma/luminance related metrics, the metrics wPSNR-Y and PSNRL100 seem to be rather well correlated and to show similar trends.
-This tends to give a rather good confidence to these two metrics, based on quite different models.
-As they correlate well, one of them could be reasonably removed for further work on HDR.
+They seem to be more correlated than wPSNR-Y and tPSNR-Y. This tends to give a rather good confidence to wPSNR-Y and PSNRL100 metrics, based on quite different models.
+One of them could be reasonably kept as a primary metric for further work on HDR.
+As tPSNR-Y seems to be less correlated with wPSNR-Y or with PSNRL100, it should not be kept as a primary metric.

-tPSNR-Y does not correlate well with wPSNR-Y nor with PSNRL100.
-This may lead to question this metric.
+One possible recommendation is to reduce the luma/luminance related metrics to 1 mandatory metric (prefrably wPSNR or PSNRL100), but to keep the other ones as indicative to detect possible problematic results where the different metrics show significantly contradictory trends.

 Regarding chroma/chrominance related metrics, the metrics wPSNR-U, wPSNR-V and their average, look well correlated to DE100, and to show quite similar trends.
 This also gives more confidence for these metrics, and it could be reasonable to remove one of the wPSNR-U/V or DE100 metric.